IoannisCh/smallCppPrograms/README.md

 # smallC-programs

 This is a repo that I created to write some small
-C++ programs, for learning purposes at the same time I following Udemy course
+C++ programs, for learning purposes